-Successful candidates will be invited to complete a 2-week trial.
+Successful candidates will be invited to complete an initial trial of 2 weeks.

 The trial may include the following key aspects subject to the schedule:

 - rehearsals and performance at a core season concert; - opportunity to play chamber music and/or perform excerpts with orchestra; - participation in a learning and community engagement project; - participation in a digital project.